nephio-project/nephio/krm-functions/vlan-fn/README.md

 # vlan-fn

-The ipam-fn is a KRM function leveraging the `cond sdk` using the vlan.alloc.nephio.org/v1alpha1.VLANAllocation as a `for` KRM resource.
+The `vlan-fn` is a KRM function leveraging the `cond fn sdk`.
+It uses the `vlan.alloc.nephio.org/v1alpha1.VLANAllocation` as a `for` KRM resource.

 The function allocates VLANs from a VLAN backend based on the content of the VLANAllocation.
-A function is implemented to align with the fn sdk, but more importantly it allows us to use the fn in a `kpt` pipeline w/o relying on porch.
-When used in the `kpt` pipeline it uses a stub backend for testing purposes
+The function is implemented to align with the `cond fn sdk` but, more importantly, the function can be used in a `kpt` pipeline without relying on porch.
+When used in a kpt pipeline, a stub backend can be deployed for testing purposes.

 ## usage